Frequently Asked Questions about Indexing for MEDLINE

 For information about applying for work as an indexer with NLM's contractors, please contact the Index Section for a listing of all firms with a current indexing contract.

-Contract indexers work from their homes following training at the National Library of Medicine in Bethesda, Maryland.
-Indexers who are Federal employees may qualify to work at home for two or three days each week under the Federal Flexible Workplace Program (Flexiplace).
+Contract indexers work from their homes once their training has been completed.
+Indexers who are Federal employees may qualify to telework for two or three days each week under the NIH Telework Program.
 See the preceding paragraph for information on applying for either type of indexing position.

-MEDLINE does not prepare any original abstracts.
-Author abstracts in English that are published in the journal are input for MEDLINE.
+No original abstracts are created for MEDLINE.
+Author abstracts in English published in a journal are input for MEDLINE.

 Although journals from many languages are represented in MEDLINE, the National Library of Medicine does not translate the articles.
-Indexers who perform subject analysis of the articles must have a reading knowledge of scientific terminology in one or more foreign languages.
-They read and comprehend the articles, but do not need to translate articles in order to index them.
+Indexers who perform subject analysis of the articles typically have a reading knowledge of scientific terminology in one or more foreign languages.
+They read and comprehend the articles, but they do not need to translate them in order to index them.